frontiersi/tenement-tools/README.md

 This is a very rare and seemingly random error that has been difficult to locate.
 Simply re-run the tool and it should work.

 ### The COG Fetch or NRT Monitor Areas tool 'hang' forever when querying STAC metadata
-This is a firewall issue.
+This is either a firewall issue or DEA is undergoing maintenance.
 Please see the above requirements section and discuss opening these websites with IT.

 ### The COG Fetch or NRT Monitor Areas tool 'hang' forever when removing clouds from satellite data
 This is a very rare and seemingly random error that has been difficult to locate.
 Restarting ArcGIS Pro fixes it.